 Here’s a brief explanation of the ports and their purposes:

-- 1900/udp: Used for the discovery of Plex Media Server by clients over the network.
+- 1900/udp: Used to discover Plex Media Server by clients over the network.

 - 3005/tcp: Required for Plex Companion, a feature that allows you to control Plex playback from a mobile device.